-We bear all expenses incurred in connection with the solicitation of proxies.
-We have engaged Alliance Advisors, LLC to assist with the solicitation of proxies for a fee of \$8,500, plus expenses.
-Our directors, officers and employees also may solicit proxies by mail, telephone and personal contact.
+Citizens is soliciting your proxies on our own behalf and will bear all expenses incurred in connection with the solicitation of proxies.
+We have not engaged a proxy solicitor for the 2024 Annual Meeting to assist with the solicitation of proxies.
+Our directors, officers and employees, along with our external Investor Relations consultant, may solicit proxies by mail or email, telephone and personal contact.
 They will not receive any additional compensation for these activities.
 We will reimburse banking institutions, brokerage firms, custodians, nominees and fiduciaries for their costs in forwarding proxy materials to beneficial owners of our Class A common stock.